-5.3 Discussion of Limitations
+5.4 Discussion of Limitations

-A marriage between deep learning systems and parallel dataflow systems will be beneficial for unified analytics over structured and unstructured data.
-But as this paper shows, much work is still needed to improve system reliability, efficiency, and user productivity.
-VISTA is a first step in this direction.
-We recap key assumptions and limitations of this work.
-VISTA currently supports one image per data example, a roster of popular CNNs, and linear models for downstream ML.
+Deep integration between PD and DL systems.
+VISTA currently supports one image per data example and a roster of popular CNNs.
 Nothing in VISTA makes it difficult to relax these assumptions.
-For instance, supporting more downstream ML models only requires their memory footprints, while supporting arbitrary CNNs requires static analysis of TF computational graphs.
+For instance, supporting arbitrary CNNs requires static analysis of TF computational graphs.
 We leave such extensions to future work.